 The patient has been instructed on how to use the devices and to plug in the set top box in the area where the devices are to be used.
 Each morning the patient is to take a blood pressure reading, a weight measurement, and the daily medications.
-When the patient performs these tasks, a PHCA compliant message is sent to the set top box which gives a beep of approval and converted to an IHE PCD-01 document.
+When the patient performs these tasks, a PCHA compliant message is sent to the set top box which gives a beep of approval and converted to an IHE PCD-01 document.
 The first time this is done, the set top box requests the back end server application for a SAML token using the user name and password configured by the health care provider’s facility.
 If correct, the set top box receives the token from the server application and sends the PCD-01 document in a TLS-secured IHE CommunicatePCDData SOAP action authenticated with the SAML token.
 The server application validates the token and if valid, converts the data to a PHMR module and sends it to the XDS respository using the IHE XDSb provide and register document set transaction where the health care provider can now read it.

 In this manner the health care provider can monitor the patient and make medical decisions based on it, allowing the patient to go about his/her daily tasks with minimal intrusion.
 Remote monitoring does not preclude the patient from directly contacting the health care provider.